paymoja256/taxmoja-app/README.md

-# taxmoja-app
+# django-taxmoja
-This connects different ERP's to taxmoja
+Integration of different software like xero in taxmoja